Parlor guitar: Overview

-Historical guitars smaller than Size No.0

 In the 2000s, the parlor guitar began enjoying a renaissance among players "who like their midrangery tone, historic vibe, and easy portability".
-Modern luthiers are making parlor guitars in a wide variety of tonewoods.
+Modern parlor guitars come in a wide variety of tonewoods.
 Takamine Guitars produces one made of cedar and koa, with a preamp powered by a 12AU7, the first acoustic guitar with a tube preamp.
 Fylde Guitars produces the 'Single Malt Ariel' constructed from used whisky casks.